List of EastEnders characters introduced in 2007: Will Mitchell

 Will Mitchell, played by Toby Walpole until 2014, and Freddie Phillips from 2015, is the son of Billy (Perry Fenwick) and Honey Mitchell (Emma Barton).

 In March 2007, Honey finds out she is pregnant again and tells Pat Evans (Pam St Clement), but asks her not to tell Billy.
 Pat persuades Honey to tell him, but he is distant initially.
-He soon comes round, following a heart to heart, and admits to being concerned, like Honey, that they would love the new baby more than their daughter Janet Mitchell (Grace) if it did not have Down's syndrome, which Janet has.
+He soon comes round, following a heart to heart, and admits to being concerned, like Honey, that they would love the new baby more than their daughter Janet Mitchell (Grace) if it did not have Down syndrome, which Janet has.
 Honey reassures him it will not happen.
 After this, Billy and Honey agree they want the baby and gradually tell their families.
 On the due date in November 2007, Honey is knocked over during an incident at The Queen Victoria public house involving Jase Dyer (Stephen Lord), Terry Bates (Nicholas Ball) and Terry's gang of football hooligans, and she goes into labour.
 When William is born, it seems that he is stillborn because he is not breathing but he pulls through.
 Honey wants to name him after Billy and feels guilty about being happy that he does not have Down's syndrome.

 William leaves Walford with Honey and Janet in September 2008 when Billy lies about giving Jase's money to charity, which had led to his death.
 It is revealed a few days later that they are living with Honey's father Jack Edwards (Nicky Henson).
 Janet and William return when Peggy Mitchell (Barbara Windsor) wants a family photo taken.
 On Christmas Day 2008, Janet and William return again for Christmas but are not seen on-screen.
 In April 2009, when it is revealed that William is ill, Billy goes to see him, leaving the Mitchell family, who are torn apart by the true identity of Danielle Jones (Lauren Crace) and her subsequent death, to see William.
 William reappears in May 2009, along with Janet, for Billy's birthday party.
 In December 2009, Peggy's ex-husband Archie Mitchell (Larry Lamb) and his girlfriend, Janine Butcher (Charlie Brooks), convince Honey to allow Billy to have Janet and William for Christmas in return for him keeping quiet about their plotting against the Mitchells.
 In May 2010, Billy has trouble telling Janet and William that Honey has been involved in a car crash and that Jack has died.
 William appears again in May 2011 when he meets Billy's girlfriend Julie Perkins (Cathy Murphy) for the first time as they play in the local park.
 In June 2011, he visits Billy on Father's Day and in July 2011, Janet and William meet their niece Lola Pearce (Danielle Harold) off-screen for the first time.